zahaibalig/huldra/README.md

 1. You need to have [Node.js](https://nodejs.org/) installed on your computer.
 2. Clone or download the source code of Huldra.
 3. Inside the folder of the source (where `package.json` is located), run `npm install`.
-4. Configuration parameters should be specified in `src/config.json`.
-This file already includes an example configuration by default, but you can update it according to your needs.
+- [Optional] Configuration parameters can be specified in `src/config.json`.
+The codebase already includes an example configuration by default, but you can update it according to your needs.
 See [Configuration](#configuration) below for details.
-5. Assets should be put in the `public/gallery` folder.
-The codebase already has some examples there by default, but you can replace them with your own assets.
+- [Optional] Assets can be updated in the `public/gallery` folder.
+The codebase already includes some examples there by default, but you can replace them with your own assets.
 See [Assets](#assets) below for details.
-6. By default, the participant responses will be stored locally.
+- [Optional] By default, the participant responses will be stored locally, but you can change this.
 See [Responses](#responses) below for details.
-7. Run `npm start` and wait a little while.
-Then you should see your browser opens Huldra at http://localhost:3000/ in development mode.
+4. Run `npm start` and wait a little while.
+Then you should see your browser opens Huldra at http://localhost:3000/.
 Enjoy!

 ## Detailed Information